MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-add-on-premises-application.md

 ### Create the Application/Setting the URLs
 Check the error details for information and suggestions for how to fix the application.
 Most error messages include a suggested fix.
 To avoid common errors, verify:

-- You are an administrator with permission to create an application proxy application
+- You're an administrator with permission to create an application proxy application
 - The internal URL is unique
 - The external URL is unique
 - The URLs start with http or https, and end with a “/”